Foalfloater66/starlink-fyp/README.md

 If this does occur, there are a couple of possible venues which you may apply individually or together.

 For reference, the experiments were run on a Windows device equipped with an Intel Core i9 CPU and NVIDIA GeForce RTX 3070 Ti laptop GPU.
+Devices running this simulation with a low-performance CPU or one whose architecture is not supported by Unity 2019.2.1f1 (e.g, Apple M* chips which use delay-inducing Rosetta ISA translation) are more likely to encounter this issue.
 ### Enable Debugging Mode
 From a Unity-supporting IDE like Rider or Visual Studio, add a breakpoint to the [`Main.Update()`](https://github.com/Foalfloater66/starlink-fyp/blob/4881396f83662f559eaf89ddb3e5df7abeb6d089/Assets/Main.cs#L333) method.
 Then, attach the Unity editor and run the program in debugging mode with breakpoints enabled.